srph/axios-base-url/readme.md

 ## axios-base-url
-An `axios` inteceptor allowing you to set a base url for all requests.
+An `axios` interceptor allowing you to set a base url for all requests.

 ## Installation
 ```bash